Quantum Non-Linear Bandit Optimization: Preliminaries

 \subsection{Assumptions}

-Throughout this paper, we work with the following assumptions.
-The first one is the realizable assumption. \begin{assumption}[Realizable parametric function class] There exists an optimal $\vw^* \in \mathcal{W}$ such that $f_0 = f_{\vw^*}$.
+\begin{assumption}[Realizable parametric function class] There exists an optimal $\vw^* \in \mathcal{W}$ such that $f_0 = f_{\vw^*}$.
 Also, w.l.o.g., $\mathcal{W} \subseteq [0,1]^{d_w}$. \end{assumption} This assumption is commonly used in bandits \citep{foster2020beyond,simchi2022bypassing} and reinforcement learning \citep{zhan2022offline,zanette2023realizability}.
 In Bayesian optimization \citep{srinivas2010gaussian,chowdhury2017kernelized}, the RKHS assumption essentially assumes that the objective function is realizable within a certain RKHS function class.
-The realizable assumption allows one not to handle the function misspecified setting, which is beyond the scope of this paper.
-The second assumption is on the structure of parametric function $f_\vw$. \begin{assumption}[Bounded, differentiable and smooth function] There exist constants $C_f, C_g, C_h > 0$ such that $\forall \vx \in \calX, \forall \vw \in \calW$, it holds that
+The realizable assumption allows one not to handle the function in misspecified settings \cite{bogunovic2021misspecified,liu2023no}, which is beyond the scope of this paper.
+The second assumption is on the structure of parametric function $f_\vw$. \begin{assumption}[Bounded, differentiable, and smooth function] There exist constants $C_f, C_g, C_h > 0$ such that $\forall \vx \in \calX, \forall \vw \in \calW$, it holds that $|f_\vx(\vw)| \leq C_f, \| \nabla f_\vx(\vw)\|_2 \leq C_g, \|\nabla^2 f_\vx(\vw) \|_{\mathrm{op}} \leq C_h$. \end{assumption} This is a common assumption used in many non‑convex optimization works \cite{kohler2017sub,li2023convex}.
+Note it only puts mild structure conditions on the smoothness of parametric function $f_\vw$ w.r.t. its parameter $\vw$, rather than input $\vx$, and the objective function $f_0$ can still be a black-box function of $\vx$.
+The last assumption is on the expected loss function over uniform distribution $\mathcal{U}$. \begin{assumption}[Geometric conditions of loss function \citep{LW23}] $L(\vw)=\E_{\vx \sim \mathcal{U}}(f_\vx(\vw)-f_\vx(\vw^*))^2$ satisfies $(\tau, \gamma)$-growth condition or $\mu$-local strong convexity at $\vw^*$, i.e., $\forall \vw \in \mathcal{W}$,